Ex-BJP minister Jaynarayan Vyas joins Congress ahead of Gujarat polls | Politics

 Congress president Mallikarjun Kharge inducted 75-year-old Vyas into the party in Ahmedabad.

-Rajasthan Chief Minister and Congress veteran Ashok Gehlot also welcomed Vyas into the party.
+Rajasthan Chief Minister and Congress veteran Ashok Gehlot also welcomed Vyas into the party fold.

-Vyas was a minister in the BJP government in Gujarat when Narendra Modi was the chief minister.
-He resigned from the BJP on November 5.
+Addressing the media, Vyas lauded Rahul Gandhi and the Congress for the party's internal democracy.

+''One feels sad to leave the house where he remained for 32 years,'' the former BJP leader said.

 Elections for the 182-member Gujarat Assembly are scheduled on December 1 and 5.